taskiq-python/taskiq/docs/guide/getting-started.md

 :::

 Let's run the worker process.
-First of all, we need rabbitMQ up and running.
+First of all, we need RabbitMQ up and running.
 I highly recommend you use docker.

 ::: tabs